CSC207-UofT/course-project-csc207_stackoverflowers/Phase1/DesignDocument.md

 the Player now interviews the next intern from the InterviewInternList until all interns have been interviewed.
 Then, Entities.GamePrompts signifies the end of an interview by outputting an end of interview prompt.

-Step 3: Assign Interns to Project
+STEP 3: Assign Interns to Project

-- describe how the projects are run (first two months only), skillcomp, etc
+In the first two months (month is the time unit we use in this game; each month is considered as a level), 2 projects will be generated per month which the player assigns interns to (so in total 4 projects will be generated).
+Controller.
+MonthLevel will get the status of the current month (start, during, end), and asks UseCase.MonthMaker to randomly generate two projects.
+Each project has a name, description, length (2 months), team size (3 interns), and skills compatibility.
+Skills compatibility is a hashmap that maps a skill with a number b/n 0.00 and 1.00, which indicates the skill's compatability with this project (so the higher the percentage associated with a particular skill, the more this project requires this skill)

-Step 4: Check monthly report
+STEP 4: Check monthly report
 - There is a report for every month in game.
 MonthlyReportMaker is used as the reportMaker when the currentMonth is 1,3 or 5.
 This is determined by the java logic (month < 6 & month % 2 == 1).
 ProjectReportMaker is used as the reportMaker when the currentMonth is 2 or 4.
 This is determined by java logic (month < 4 & month % 2 == 0).
 FinallReportMaker is used as the reportMaker when the currentMonth is 6.
 All versions of reportMakers helps ReportLevel generate Strings and other variables in different situations.
 ReportLevel's getOutPutString is called in getOutPut in GameManager.
 The report is shown when function is called, and upon seeing the report, player's next input until finishedUpgrading(currentMonth) is true are considered as commands to ReportLevel.
 - The report format:
   Here is your report for the end of " + month